sbolder77/SSD_Team_Project/Application/README.md

 ----------------------------------------------------------------------------------------
-### Now, you can explore the online shop and it's functionality by following the prompts given... ###
+### Now, you can explore the online shop and it's functionality by following the prompts it gives... ###
 ----------------------------------------------------------------------------------------